GCNv2: Efficient Correspondence Prediction for Real-Time SLAM

 \section{Experimental Results}

-In this section, we present experimental results to justify our conclusions regarding the performance of our keypoint extraction method, and its embodiment in the GCN-SLAM system.
-We first introduce our training dataset, then four datasets on which we examined our method's performance and compare to some related methods, and finally we outline the quantitative and qualitative conclusions of these results.
+In this section, we present experimental results to justify our conclusions regarding the performance of our keypoint extraction method, and its embodiment in the GCN-SLAM system. \jiexiong{Our work is not intended as an alternative to ORB-SLAM2, but rather a keypoint extraction method that is: i) tailored to motion estimation, ii) computationally efficient, and iii) suitable for use in a SLAM system. \Cref{sec:quantitative} presents our quantitative results by benchmarking GCN-SLAM against ORB-SLAM2 and some related methods. \Cref{sec:qualitative} we qualitatively compare our method to ORB features by using them in the same SLAM pipeline as described in \cref{sec:GCN-SLAM}.}

-Note that our aim in this section is not to show that GCN-SLAM is better that ORB-SLAM2 but to show that GCNv2 is: i) better suited for accurate motion estimation, ii) computationally efficient, and iii) providing robustness for a SLAM system.

-In the results below, evaluations on datasets were performed on a laptop with an Intel i7-7700HQ and a mobile version of NVIDIA 1070.
-For real-world experiments we used an NVIDIA Jetson TX2 embedded computer for processing and an Intel RealSense D435 RGB-D camera sensor on our drone (see \cref{fig:digest}.)
+For quantitative experiments, the evaluation is performed using a laptop with an Intel i7-7700HQ processor and a mobile version of NVIDIA 1070.
+For qualitative experiments, real-world scenarios, we used an NVIDIA Jetson TX2 embedded computer for processing and an Intel RealSense D435 RGB-D camera sensor on a custom-built drone (see \cref{fig:digest}.)